Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/layout/containers.md

 ---
 layout: docs
 title: Containers
-description: Containers are a fundamental building block of Boosted that contain, pad, and align your content within a given device or viewport.
+description: Containers are a fundamental building block of OUDS Web that contain, pad, and align your content within a given device or viewport.
 group: layout
 aliases:
   - "/docs/layout/containers/"